 Yes.
-But whever possible complete steps 1 and 2 so we will have your contact information.
-The Small Business Office will not approve your registration for approval until you have completed steps 1 through 5.
+But whenever possible complete steps 1 and 2 so we will have your contact information.
+The Small Business Office will not approve your registration until you have completed steps 1 through 5. .

 The North American Industry Classification System (NAICS) was developed jointly by the U.S., Canada, and Mexico to provide new comparability in statistics about business activity across North America.
 Each Company must register to receive an NAICS number.

-If you should forget your password, the security question you answer provides further privacy and identifies you specifically with your User ID.
+If you should forget your password, the challenge question you answer provides further privacy and identifies you specifically with your User ID.